miya2804/dotfiles/README.md

 bash -c "$(curl -L https://raw.githubusercontent.com/mmugi/dotfiles/master/etc/vital.sh)"
 ```

-If you want to run the initial script,
+If you want to run the initialization script,
 run it with the initial option.

 ``` bash